jgamblin/monthlyCVEStats/README.md

 Please feel free to open a PR or Issue with any questions or impromvements.

-## CVE Data As Of The 1st of July 2022
+## CVE Data As Of The 1st of August 2022

 Total Number of CVEs: **181244**<br/>
 Average CVEs Per Day: **21.97**<br/>